Maroshi: Geography

 The island is 230.24 km north of the country's capital, Malé.

 The island of Maroshi is found in the Western rim of the atoll.
 It is situated at 6 12'N and 73 15'E latitude and longitude respectively.
 The island has a large lagoon and harbouring is easy.
 Maroshi is given the code C-10.

 This island is historic as it has the tree that grew from the Kaani Mundi (a raw wooden post) used to make the sail of Kalhuohfunmi, the sailing boat used by the heroic character, Mohamed Thakurufaanu in his endeavour to free the country of the occupation by the Portuguese.

 Demographics

-Registered Population as of December 2007:

-Population activities as of December 2007

 Politics

 There are 3 elected members in Maroshi Island Council.
-They are Abdul Azeez Mohamed Waheed (President), Massood Waheed (Vice President), Hafeezulla (Member).
+They are Abdul Azeez Mohamed Waheed (President), Massood Waheed (Vice-President), Hafeezulla (Member).

 The island is deeply divided between Maldivian Democratic Party (MDP) supporters and pro-government supporters after 7 February 2012 transfer of power in an alleged coup.